Pratt Trail/Stewart Canyon Scenes and Wildflowers

 Ojai Area Home

-Eriodictyon crassifolium var. denudatum - Thickleaf Yerba Santa (Boraginaceae - Borage Family [formerly in the Hydrophyllaceae]).
-This small shrub is has thick grayish, sticky leaves, and is most often seen in open, disturbed habitats.
-It is relatively common shrub in chaparral and Coastal Sage Scrub in Ventura County.
-The Chumash used this plant for medicinal purposes.
+Tauschia arguta - Southern Tauschia (Apiaceae - Carrot Family).
+This small perennial herb has thick glossy green leaves, and is most often seen in partially shaded habitats.
+It is fairly uncommon in chaparral and Coastal Sage Scrub in Ventura County.

 Pratt Trail Photos 2